Instructions for Presenters

 - Musical Performance

-Regardless of format, proposals for these four formats reflect the efforts of a single individual or a collaboration of up to 6 people.
+Regardless of format, proposals should reflect the efforts of a single individual or a collaboration of up to 6 people.
 The efforts of all who collaborated in a significant manner on the work to be presented must be listed as authors/artists.

 All presentations must have a Georgia State University undergraduate student as the primary author and a Georgia State University faculty member as a sponsor.
 Students may submit only one project as a first author/artist.
 Work presented at a previous GSURC cannot be presented a second time.

 Prior to acceptance, the GSURC Advisory Board will review all proposals.
 Submission does not guarantee acceptance.
 We encourage students to work closely with faculty sponsors to submit their very best work.

 Before you begin the proposal submission process, please be sure you have: